taseNous/Computer-networks/README.md

 # Computer-networks

 These are 6 simple projects in GNS3.
-There is a topology and a in the end aa script is run to check if it satisfies the questions asked.
+There is a topology and in the end a script is run to check if it satisfies the questions asked.

 <hr>